fpga4fun.comwhere FPGAs are fun

 4. You end the transaction

-PCI is a 32-bits bus, and so has 32 lines to transmit data.
-At the beginning of a transaction, the bus is used to specify a 32-bits address.
+PCI is a 32-bit bus, and so has 32 lines to transmit data.
+At the beginning of a transaction, the bus is used to specify a 32-bit address.
 Once the address is specified, many data cycles can go through.
 The address is not re-transmitted but is auto-incremented at each data cycle.
 To specify a different address, the transaction is stopped, and a new one started.
 So PCI bandwidth is best utilized in burst mode.

 PCI allows bus mastering